DWashington3/Daily_Practice/README.md

  ### April 13th

  I'm eager to start manipulating data with JavaScript so I think I will start on that today.
+ - well, i forgot what the .map() did so i'm going to play with that and looping through data to get started.

 </p>
 </details>